 Oxford RobotCar Dataset \cite{oxford_car} contains over 100 repetitions of a consistent route through Oxford, UK, captured over a period of over a year.
 The dataset captures many different combinations of weather, traffic and pedestrians, along with longer term changes such as construction and roadworks.

 RPNG OpenVINS Dataset was developed by OpenVINS \cite{openvins} authors.
-It includes ArUco datasets built using Synchronized Visual-Inertial Sensor System \cite{device_openvins} in indoor environment with ArUco markers.
-Also this dataset includes two long sequences (2.3 and 7.4 km) build using ironsides \cite{PIRVS} visual-inertial sensor.
+It includes ArUco datasets built using Synchronized Visual-Inertial Sensor System \cite{device_openvins} in an indoor environment with ArUco markers.
+Also, this dataset includes two long sequences (2.3 and 7.4 km) build using ironsides \cite{PIRVS} visual-inertial sensor.

-DRE dataset \cite{dre} is a dataset collected using Redbot robot.
+DRE dataset \cite{dre} is a dataset collected using the Redbot robot.
 It was made by DRE SLAM \cite{dre} authors for their algorithm evaluation.
-One of the key features of this dataset is presence of odometry readings from wheel encoders.
-Also dataset includes scenes with low and high dynamic objects.
+One of the key features of this dataset is the presence of odometry readings from wheel encoders.
+Moreover, the dataset includes scenes with low and high dynamic objects.

 Segway DRIVE benchmark \cite{seg_dataset} includes datasets collected by Segway delivery robots deployed in real office buildings and shopping malls.
 Each robot was equipped with a global-shutter fisheye camera, a consumer-grade IMU synced to the camera on chip, two low-cost wheel encoders, and a removable high-precision lidar.